 The permits originally granted by the Forest Service were (1) Term Special Use Permits granted for 30-year terms, but which may be terminated upon 30 days written notice by the Forest Service if it determines that the public interest requires such termination and (2) Special Use Permits that are terminable at will by the Forest Service.
 In November 1986, a new law was enacted providing that Term Special Use Permits and Special Use Permits may be combined into a unified single Term Special Use Permit that can be issued for up to 40 years.
 These unified Special Use Permits were amended in 2003 to reflect the permit boundary maps and acreage amounts set forth in the new White River Nation Forest Plan.
 Changes to the permit boundaries are not material to the Company's plans.
 Vail Mountain operates under a unified permit for the use of 12,226 acres that expires October 31, 2031.
-Breckenridge operates under a Term Special Use Permit for the use of 8,376 acres that expires on December 31, 2032.
-Beaver Creek Mountain Resort operates under a Term Special Use Permit for the use of 3,801 acres that expires on December 31, 2038.
-Heavenly Ski Resort operates under a Ski Area Term Special Use Permit from the Forest Service, which covers 7,050 acres, is administered by the Lake Tahoe Basin

-Management Unit, and expires May 1, 2042.
+Breckenridge operates under a Term Special Use Permit for the use of 5,553 acres that expires on December 31, 2029.
+Keystone operates under a Term Special Use Permit for the use of 8,376 acres that expires on December 31, 2032.
+Beaver Creek Mountain Resort operates under a Term Special Use Permit for the use of 8,301 acres that expires on December 31, 2038.
+Heavenly Ski Resort operates under a Ski Area Term Special Use Permit from the Forest Service, which covers 7,050 acres, is administered by the Lake Tahoe Basin Management Unit, and expires May 1, 2042.
 In addition, Heavenly operates four separate base areas, all of which are located on private lands.
 In 1996, the Heavenly Ski Area Master Plan was approved by the Forest Service, the Tahoe Regional Planning Agency and the underlying units of local government with jurisdiction.
 The Company is requesting revisions to the Master Plan to update certain components and address new and upgraded runs, lifts, lodges and other facilities.
 The Master Plan is required in order to expand or substantially modify the existing resort.
 The Amendment process is a multi-year process.